The Best Ways to Pay Online (Safely)

-You always take a risk when you shop online: there’s a chance that thieves could steal your payment information and make purchases on your dime (or pay themselves fraudulently).
-That risk isn’t exclusive to online shopping – it can and does happen at brick-and-mortar stores as well – but it’s especially easy to put sensitive information in the wrong hands online.
+Most people realize that hackers can steal information when you shop online.
+But the risk isn’t exclusive to online shopping—ID theft can and does happen at brick-and-mortar stores as well.
+Still, it’s exceptionally easy to put sensitive information in the wrong hands online.

 To some degree, you can rely on technology to protect you.
 Your financial details are usually scrambled (or encrypted) into a hard-to-read format.
 But even when you do everything right—even at large, reputable websites—there’s a chance of a data breach or intercepted traffic.
-It’s even possible that the trouble is on your end: something as simple as a keystroke logger can grab your card number or PayPal password.
+What’s more, the problem could be on your end: Something as simple as a keystroke logger on your device can grab your card number or PayPal password.

-It’s obviously important to keep your device secure and up to date, but what about the method of payment you use when shopping online – does that matter?
+It’s obviously important to keep your device secure and up to date, but your method of payment can also help you avoid problems.

 Payment Method Choices

-You usually have a choice when it comes to paying: will you use a credit card, debit card, a payment service like PayPal, or some other option?
+You usually have a choice when it comes to paying: Will you use a credit card, debit card, a payment service like PayPal, or some other option?
 Depending on your concerns, one of those choices might be better than another.
-Let’s look at the pros and cons of each payment method.
+Let’s look at the pros and cons of each payment tool.

-The good: a credit card is often a good choice for shopping online.
-Fraud protection with credit cards is quite strong, and getting charges reversed is pretty simple (just report the suspicious activity to your card issuer or let them know you never received what you paid for.
+The good: A credit card is often an excellent choice for shopping online.
+Fraud protection with credit cards is quite strong, and getting charges reversed is pretty simple.
+Whenever there’s a problem, report suspicious activity to your card issuer or let them know you never received goods that you paid for.
 Plus, when you spend with a credit card, the money doesn’t leave your bank account immediately.
 Instead, the card issuer sends funds, and you pay up later.
 As long as you act quickly, your liability can be limited to $50, and in many cases, you won’t pay anything for fraudulent charges or mistakes.

 The bad: You might think of your credit card as a tool of everyday life.
 Perhaps you use it regularly for personal and business expenses, and you might pay automatic or recurring charges with a card.
-But if your card number gets stolen, you need a new card (and card number), you’ll have to update billing information in numerous places, and you may have to live without your card for a while as you wait for a replacement.
+But if your card number gets stolen, you need a new card (and card number).
+Then you have to update billing information in numerous places, and you may have to live without your card for a while as you wait for a replacement.

-Tips: use your credit card only when you’re confident that it’s safe to do so and when you want the strongest consumer protection available.
-For even better protection, ask your card issuer for a one-time-use credit card number for online purchases, so it won’t matter if that number is stolen.
-Finally, consider getting an additional credit card that you only use online (or at sites you aren’t familiar with); you can keep a closer eye on that account and you won’t suffer the inconvenience of updating your monthly billers if you have to ditch the card number.
+Tips: Use your credit card only when you’re confident that it’s safe to do so, and when you want the most robust consumer protection available.
+For even better protection, ask your card issuer for a one-time-use (or “virtual”) credit card number for online purchases.
+A stolen virtual card number is less likely to cause headaches for you elsewhere.
+Finally, consider keeping a designated credit card that you only use online (or at sites you aren’t familiar with).
+You can keep a closer eye on that account, and you won’t suffer the inconvenience of updating your monthly billers if you have to ditch that card number.

-The good: third-party payment services are also a good option for online shopping (PayPal is the most popular payment method, but others such as Google Wallet exist).
-These services can provide an extra layer of safety: instead of giving your credit card number or bank account information to every website you shop with, you can keep that information in one central location (with PayPal, for example).
-If you shop at numerous sites or sites you’re unfamiliar with, you can reduce the number of places that hackers can find your information.
+The good: Third-party payment services are also a good option for online shopping.
+PayPal is arguably one of the most popular services, but others such as Google Wallet exist.
+These services can provide a valuable extra layer of safety.
+Instead of providing your credit card number or bank account information to every website you shop with, you can keep that information in one central location (at PayPal, for example).
+If you shop at numerous sites or sites you’re unfamiliar with, it’s wise to reduce the number of places that hackers can find your information.

-The bad: when things go bad (if you have a dispute with a seller) these accounts can get frozen while the company investigates.
-If you make a habit of disputing charges (and the disputes don’t end up in your favor), your account might even get closed and you could be banned from using the service.
+The bad: When things go badly (if you have a dispute with a seller), those accounts can get frozen while the company investigates.
+And if you make a habit of disputing charges unsuccessfully, your account might even get closed, and you could be banned from using the service.
 You can certainly live without a PayPal account—there are plenty of places to shop online with other payment methods—but PayPal is sometimes the easiest way to pay.

-Tips: when you shop online, use a credit card as the funding source for purchases (if possible).
+Tips: When you shop online, use a credit card as the funding source for purchases whenever possible.
 That way, if there’s a dispute and the payment service doesn’t decide in your favor, you can dispute the charges again with your credit card company where you might have better luck.

-The good: debit cards are inexpensive payment cards that pull funds directly from your checking account.
-You don’t need to apply, get approved, pay annual fees, or risk racking up debt like you do with a credit card.
-Although it’s not required by law, debit card issuers often offer “zero liability” protection similar to credit card protection.
+The good: Debit cards are inexpensive payment cards that pull funds directly from your checking account.
+You don’t need to apply, get approved, pay annual fees, or risk racking up debt like you would with a credit card.
+Although it’s not required by law, debit card issuers frequently offer “zero liability” protection that rivals credit card protection.

-The bad: a debit card is linked directly to your bank account.
-As a result, when somebody uses the card number is used without your permission (or if there’s simply an error somewhere), money comes out of your checking account – and you might not be able to pay bills and expenses with a drained account.
-Yes, there are fraud protections in place, but it can take 10 long days for the bank to return money to your account.
+The bad: A debit card is linked directly to your bank account.
+As a result, when somebody uses the card number without your permission (or an error occurs somewhere), funds come out of your checking account immediately.
+That’s a problem if you can’t pay your bills and expenses with a drained account.
+Yes, there are fraud protections in place, but it can take ten long days for the bank to return money to your account.